 Also note that from Airmail ver 3.1.933 onwards, you can enter your own “friendly name” in the Tools/Options window, settings tab.
 The “From name” is sent using quotes in the above format, along with your usual email address.
 With most email programs, the “friendly” from-name is what folks will see, so they will know who the message is from.
 Use plain-text only for the From-name, no special or accented characters.

-There is also an “insert” feature available for folks who want to get fancy (and are comfortable messing about with computers), send a blank email to firstname.lastname@example.org.
+There is also an “insert” feature available for folks who want to get fancy (and are comfortable messing about with computers), see click here or send a blank email to firstname.lastname@example.org.

 IMPORTANT NOTE: For security reasons, this feature is only available to Sailmail members for messages sent through the Sailmail server, either by radio or internet using direct-access “telnet” connections or Sailmail’s POP3/SMTP server.
 The Sailmail terms and conditions apply to the use of this service.